danielaparker/jsoncons/index.md

 ### Preliminaries

-jsoncons is a C++, header-only library for constructing [JSON](http://www.json.org) and JSON-like data formats (e.g. CBOR).
+jsoncons is a C++, header-only library for constructing [JSON](http://www.json.org) and JSON-like data formats such as [CBOR](http://cbor.io/).
 It supports

-- Parsing JSON-like text or binary data into an unpacked representation that defines an interface for accessing and modifying that data.
+- Parsing JSON-like text or binary data into an unpacked representation (`jsoncons::basic_json`) that defines an interface for accessing and modifying that data (covers bignum and byte string values.)

 - Serializing the unpacked representation into different JSON-like text or binary data.

-- Converting from JSON-like text or binary data to C++ objects and back.
+- Converting from JSON-like text or binary data to C++ objects and back via [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md).

-- Streaming JSON read and write events, somewhat analogously to SAX processing in the XML world.
+- Streaming JSON read and write events, somewhat analogously to SAX (push parsing) and StAX (pull parsing) in the XML world.

 For more information, consult the latest [documentation](https://github.com/danielaparker/jsoncons/blob/master/doc/Home.md) and [roadmap](https://github.com/danielaparker/jsoncons/blob/master/doc/Roadmap.md).

-jsoncons uses some features that are new to C++ 11, particularly [move semantics](http://thbecker.net/articles/rvalue_references/section_02.html) and the [AllocatorAwareContainer](http://en.cppreference.com/w/cpp/concept/AllocatorAwareContainer) concept.
-It has been tested with MS VC++ 2015, GCC 4.8, GCC 4.9, and recent versions of clang.
-Note that `std::regex` isn't fully implemented in GCC 4.8., so `jsoncons_ext/jsonpath` regular expression filters aren't supported for that compiler.

 The jsoncons library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
 It has no dependence on other libraries.

-To install the jsoncons library, download the zip file, extract the zipped files, and copy the directory `include/jsoncons` to your `include` directory.
+To install the librray, the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
+Copy the directory `include/jsoncons` to your `include` directory.
 If you wish to use extensions, copy `include/jsoncons_ext` as well.

 The jsoncons classes and functions are in namespace `jsoncons`.
 You need to include the header file
 ```c++